ssc-datascience/ssc-datascience.github.io/Sentiment-Analysis.md

 Bieber = rbind(Lyrics1,Lyrics2) %>%
        mutate(originalline = lyric)

 # glue NA to the beginning of each string.
-The result is that now all of teh original words will be used in the sentiment lexicon replacement.
+The result is that now all of the original words will be used in the sentiment lexicon replacement.
 Bieber$lyric = stringr::str_replace_all(Bieber$lyric, pattern="^", replacement = "NA ")

-# Split into bigrams, separate apart the bigram into "PreWord" and "word" and perform lexicon sentiment replacement on the second term ("word") while keeping way too many interim steps for illustration:
+# Split into bigrams, separate apart the bigram into "PreWord" and "word" and perform lexicon based sentiment analysis on the second term ("word").
+Keeping way too many interim steps for illustration we get:

 Biebgrams   =  Bieber %>%
             unnest_tokens(output = bigram,input = lyric, token = "ngrams", n=2) %>%